adazzle/react-data-grid/README.md

 ##### `direction`

 This propertly sets the text direction of the grid.
 Supported values are `ltr` and `rtl`.
+Setting `direction` to `rtl` has the following affects

+- Columns flow from right to left
+- Frozen columns are pinned on the right
+- Column resize handle is shown on the left edge of the column
+- Scrollbar is moved to the left

 ###### `className?: string | undefined`